 To be a whistleblower, you must also be an original source of information.
 Having personal knowledge of the illegal conduct works, reading about it in the paper does not.

 The fraud recovery lawyers at Mahany & Ertl proudly represent whistleblowers.
 Although not every case can be like Kyle Lagow’s case or our billion dollar plus case against Allied, every case is important to us.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+To learn more about retaliation, visit our whistleblower retaliation information page.
+To see if you qualify for a reward, contact attorney Brian Mahany online, by email at or by telephone at .
 All inquiries are protected by the attorney – client privilege and kept in strict confidence.